John S. Jacobs: Early life in slavery

+The enslaved ancestors of John S. Jacobs can be traced back to Tenea and Primus who were transported to North Carolina in the 1720s or early 1730s.
+In 1792, Maria Knox, the daughter of Tenea's and Primus's daughter Lucy, "pulled off one of the largest and most daring escapes on record" together with Jack Cotton, the father of her children.
+They sailed to New Bedford with their five children, among them Athena "Theney", Jacobs's future grandmother, but were returned to slavery after nearly six years.

 John Jacobs was born in Edenton, North Carolina, in 1815.
 His mother was Delilah Horniblow, a slave of the Horniblow family who owned a local tavern.
 The father of John and his sister Harriet (born 1813) was Elijah Knox.
 Elijah Knox, although enslaved, was in some ways privileged because he was an expert carpenter.
 He died in 1826.

 John's mother died when he was four years old.
 He was allowed to continue living with his father, until at the age of nine he was hired out to Dr. James Norcom, the deceased tavern keeper's son-in-law.
 His sister Harriet, whom her former owner had willed to Norcom's three-year-old daughter, was also living with Norcom.

 After the death of Horniblow's widow, her slaves were sold at New Year's Day auction 1828, among them John, his grandmother Molly and Molly's son Mark.
 Being sold at public auction was a traumatic experience for 12-year-old John.
 He was bought by Dr. Norcom and continued living in the same house as his sister.

 While enslaved by Norcom, John Jacobs learned basic health care and succeeded in teaching himself to read (only very few slaves were literate), but even when he escaped from slavery as a young adult he was not able to write.

 Soon Norcom started to harass John's sister Harriet sexually.
 Hoping to escape his constant harassment, she started a relationship with Samuel Sawyer, a white lawyer, who would later be elected to the House of Representatives.

 In June 1835, Harriet's situation as Norcom's slave had become unbearable and she decided to escape.
-Furious, Norcom sold John Jacobs together with Harriet's two children to a slave trader, hoping he would transport them outside the state, thus separating them for ever from their mother and sister.
+Furious, Norcom sold John Jacobs together with Harriet's two children to a slave trader, hoping he would transport them outside the state, thus separating them forever from their mother and sister.
 But the trader had been secretly in league with Sawyer, the children's father, to whom he sold all three of them.